cesar-douady/open-lmake/doc/src/execution.md

 Unless a file is a dep of no job, open-lmake may rebuild it at any time, even when not strictly necessary.

 In the case open-lmake determines that a file may have actually been written manually outside its control, it fears to overwrite a user-generated content.
-In that case, open-lmake quarantines the file under the `LMAKE/quarantine` directory with its original name.
+In that case, open-lmake quarantines the file under the `LMAKE/quarantine` dir with its original name.
 This quarantine mechanism, which is not necessary for open-lmake processing but is a facility for the user, is best effort.
 There are cases where open-lmake cannot anticipate such an overwrite.

-## tmp directory
+## tmp dir

-The physical directory is:
+The physical dir is:

-- If `$TMPDIR` is set to empty, there is no tmp directory.
+- If `$TMPDIR` is set to empty, there is no tmp dir.
-- If open-lmake is supposed to keep this directory after job execution, it is a directory under `LMAKE/tmp`, determined by open-lmake (its precise value is reported by `lshow -i`).
+- If open-lmake is supposed to keep this dir after job execution, it is a dir under `LMAKE/tmp`, determined by open-lmake (its precise value is reported by `lshow -i`).
 - Else if `$TMPDIR` is specified in the environment of the job, it is used.
-Note that it need not be unique as open-lmake will create a unique sub-directory within it.
+Note that it need not be unique as open-lmake will create a unique sub-dir within it.
-- Else, a directory determined by open-lmake lying in the `LMAKE` directory.
+- Else, a dir determined by open-lmake lying in the `LMAKE` dir.

-Unless open-lmake is instructed to keep this directory, it is erased at the end of the job execution.
+Unless open-lmake is instructed to keep this dir, it is erased at the end of the job execution.

 At execution time:

-- If `$TMPDIR` is set to empty, it is suppressed from the environment and if the job uses the default tmp directory (usually `/tmp`), an error is generated.
+- If `$TMPDIR` is set to empty, it is suppressed from the environment and if the job uses the default tmp dir (usually `/tmp`), an error is generated.
-- Else `$TMPDIR` is set so that the job can use it to access the tmp directory.
+- Else `$TMPDIR` is set so that the job can use it to access the tmp dir.